Catavi massacre: Massacre

 When Siglo XX and Catavi mine workers presented a petition demanding a 100% increase in wages in 1942, management refused to negotiate and the miners' union leaders called for a strike.
 The government then arrested all union officials and killed seven miners protesting the arrest of the union officials.
 In response, 7,000 miners went on a five-day strike from 15 December 1942 to 20 December 1942.
 When the mine workers proceeded to march toward management offices on 21 December 1942, the Bolivian military surrounded the crowd and fired for six hours.

 The official report was that there were 19 deaths and 400 wounded, while estimates by the workers themselves reported up to 400 deaths.

 Aftermath

 The massacre resulted in an open rupture in the already deteriorating relations between Peñaranda and the moderate and radical reform parties within the Bolivian Congress.
 The Congress initiated a censure motion after the Catavi Massacre.
 The motion failed by a single vote.
+One notable victim was María Barzola, who was later celebrated as a martyr to the cause.